conexioninversa/WOPR/README.md

   * `C2_Covenant.csv` - List of adversary Command & Control from Covenant
   * `C2_Mythic.csv` - List of adversary Command & Control from Mythic Framework
   * `C2_All.csv` - Contains all the CSV files grouped in a single file
+  * `C2_statistics_All.csv` - Contains the statistics of the malicious IPs of the entire C2_All.csv file in the last 24 hours
+  * `Malicious_IP_C2_All.csv` - Contains the malicious IPs of the adversaries of all the C2_ files in  the last 24 hours
   * `last24hours_Malwarehashes.csv` - Malicious hashes obtained in the last 24 hours

 ---